 For more detailed information about farm protocols, the following was developed for Alert Level 4 but still contains some useful guidance – go to:

 When the unexpected happens, what happens to your farm?

 This document is intended as a simple guide to allow family, friends or neighbours to come in and tend to the immediate needs of your livestock.

 This document is a letter that a farmer may wish to sign with each of your staff members so that everyone is clear on expectations.
 It was developed for use under Alert Level 4 lockdown but you could tailor it.

 Looking after yourself and your communities

-Rural Support is also always available on 0800 787 254.
+The Rural Support Trust is also always available on 0800 787 254 – or see their website.